What is Crisis?

-Crisis are of different types and nature and imply different responses and thereby different means of its management.
+The crisis is of different types and nature and implies different responses and thereby different means of its management.
 The following are the major types of Crisis:

-Technological crisis occurs as a result of break downs in the common scientific and technological tools and appliances that we use in a business.
-If the servers of Facebook gets overloaded and all the user accounts and details are thereby deleted then such a crisis will be a technological crisis.
+The technological crisis occurs as a result of break downs in the common scientific and technological tools and appliances that we use in a business.
+If the servers of Facebook get overloaded and all the user accounts and details are thereby deleted then such a crisis will be a technological crisis.

 All businesses compete with each other.
-But some competitors take such extreme steps that they in fact try to go below the belt and ruin the other business for their own success.
-Crisis that happens as a result of the extreme tactics employed by a competitor or a miscreant to ruin the business is known as a crisis of malevolence.
+But some competitors take such extreme steps that they, in fact, try to go below the belt and ruin the other business for their own success.
+The crisis that happens as a result of the extreme tactics employed by a competitor or a miscreant to ruin the business is known as a crisis of malevolence.

-These crisis include those which are created by hacking into a company’s server, tampering with their products etc. The measures includes finding the source and minimizing the damage as soon as possible with identifying who perpetrated the crisis.
+These crises include those which are created by hacking into a company’s server, tampering with their products, etc. The measures include finding the source and minimizing the damage as soon as possible with identifying who perpetrated the crisis.

-Natural Crisis refers to those that are created as a direct result of a natural event such as volcano or earthquake etc. These crisis are completely out of a management’s hands and cannot be prevented unlike the other crisis.
-The crisis management steps include evacuating the area and taking mitigating actions as precautions such as building Earthquake resistant building, preparing evacuation plans etc before hand.
+Natural Crisis refers to those that are created as a direct result of a natural event such as a volcano or earthquake etc. These crises are completely out of management’s hands and cannot be prevented, unlike the other crisis.
+The crisis management steps include evacuating the area and taking mitigating actions as precautions such as building Earthquake resistant buildings, preparing evacuation plans, etc beforehand.

 Crisis of Organisational Misdeeds

-Crisis of Skewed management values are created when short term economic gains are sought by neglecting social values, stake holders and investors.
+Crisis of Skewed management values is created when short term economic gains are sought by neglecting social values, stakeholders, and investors.
 It arises when the business gives more importance to revenue over its functioning and its commitment to customers or employees or to the world.
 These can be resolved by changing the policies of the business and by embracing what it really should.

-Crisis of Management misconduct are a result of illegal activities taken by the management for achieving its ends or achieving the personal ends of those in power.
+Crisis of Management misconduct is a result of illegal activities taken by the management for achieving its ends or achieving the personal ends of those in power.

-These are the different types of crisis that a business could under normal circumstances encounter.
-All these crisis have different approaches for containing and tackling them and it is imperative that such measures are taken without a moment’s hesitation to ensure the continued existence and survival of the business.
+These are the different types of crises that a business could under normal circumstances encounter.
+All these crises have different approaches for containing and tackling them and it is imperative that such measures are taken without a moment’s hesitation to ensure the continued existence and survival of the business.
 Crisis management is a skill and requires personal qualities to be carried out efficiently.

 Example of Successful Crisis Management